fredconte-code/ResourceFlow/frontend/performance-summary.md

 - ✅ **Performance monitoring foundation** for optimization
 - ✅ **Structured error handling** with user-friendly messages

-The Resource Scheduler application now has:
+The ResourceFlow application now has:

 - **Production-ready logging** with no debug output in production
 - **Enhanced loading experience** with realistic skeleton screens